fathi129/Module-1-ExcelHW/README.md

 ## Analysis and Challenges
 We need to understand the data types of the data.
-If required, we have to convert the data to readable and organize the data to generate insights based on the data, which helps in Louise's project.
+If required, we have to convert to readable data and organize it to generate insights based on the data, which helps in Louise's project.
 Here in this analysis, we have converted the Unix timestamps to a more readable date.
 We have separated the categories and subcategories to analyze campaigns more efficiently.
-- Based on the pivot table and chart, the theaters were more successful.
+- Based on the pivot table and chart, In the US ,the theaters campaigns were more successful.
 We can see 912 theaters campaigns; among them, 525 campaigns were successful.

 ![image](Category.png)